 Dealing with specific, usually scientific, mathematical, or technical, subjects, a BS is a far more focused and direct education.
 You will find that there are fewer options with a BS degree when it comes to electives, as the goal is not to develop a broad range of theoretical and classical knowledge, but to make a student into an expert on one specific area, such as microbiology or mechanical engineering.
 Generally, there are fewer theories and more right-or-wrong answers with a bachelor of science, as you’ll be studying subjects such as engineering, science, biology, and mathematics.

-- Liberty University Bachelor of Science in Physics
+- University of Florida Bachelor of Arts in Geology

 19 Highest Paying Bachelor Degree Jobs

 Job Growth: 10%

 Also known as IT managers and IT project managers, these professionals earn a median income of over 150,000 a year, making it the highest-paying bachelor degree job on our list.
 While you only need a bachelor’s degree for this career, you will need a few years of related work experience.